Gösta Ekman: Career

-Ekman was born in Stockholm, Sweden, and was the son of the director Hasse Ekman and Agneta (née Wrangel).
+Ekman was born in Stockholm, Sweden, to the Swedish actor and director Hasse Ekman and Agneta (née baroness Wrangel af Sauss).
 Ekman represented the third generation in a family of prominent Swedish actors.
 First in the line was his paternal grandfather, also named Gösta Ekman, followed by his father Hasse Ekman, a successful film director and actor.
 Ekman's theatrical family also included his brothers Stefan Ekman and Mikael Ekman, a stage director, and his niece, Sanna Ekman, an actress.
 He was married from 1989 to artist and film director Marie-Louise Ekman, previously Marie-Louise De Geer Bergenstråhle, née Fuchs.
 Ekman sometimes appeared in credits as Gösta Ekman Jr. to avoid being confused with his famous grandfather.

 He was an assistant director to Per-Axel Branner, Hasse Ekman, Stig Olin, Bengt Ekerot and Ingmar Bergman from 1956 to 1961.
 Ekman started his acting career in the theaters, such as the Alléteatern from 1956 to 1957, Munkbroteatern in 1959 and the Stockholm City Theatre in 1960.
 He also appeared in several Swedish films, including the Jönssonligan series.
 He was most famous for his comedic works, especially his collaboration with the comic duo Hasse & Tage on stage and in films—where he often played the leading parts.
 His body of work, though, included a number of genres, including a series of dramatic police films, in which he played the famous fictional Swedish policeman Martin Beck.

 While Ekman officially retired from stage and film work in 2003, he returned in 2005 to play leading parts in his wife's two films, Asta Nilssons sällskap and Pingvinresan.
 In 2007, he directed the play Gäckanden for the Swedish Royal Dramatic Theatre in Stockholm.

 Personal life

 He was married from 1963 to 1974 to Karl Gerhard's adopted daughter Fatima Svendsen (born 1944), with whom he had a son, Måns Ekman (born 1964).
 Subsequently, he was married from 1979 to 1987 to Pia Harahap (born 1955), with whom he had two adopted children.
 In 1989 he married Marie-Louise Ekman (born 1944).
 They were married until Gösta Ekman's death.

-He died on 1 April 2017, at the age of 77.
+He died on 1 April 2017, at the age of 77 from bile duct cancer.